iiitl/Note_Generator/README.md

 ```
 git clone <repo-link or ssh>
+go to index.html
+live the server
 ```

 ## Contributing

 Note Generator is an open source project, and contributions of any kind are welcome and appreciated.
 Open issues, bugs, and feature requests are all listed on the [issues](https://github.com/) tab and labeled accordingly.
 Feel free to open bug tickets and make feature requests.
 Easy bugs and features will be tagged with the `good first issue` label.

+## Pre-requesites for contribution

+Before contribution, you must read the README.md.
+You should make yourself aware about the workflow of the complete codebase.
+Before applying, you should have complete knowledge of the issue you are going to work on.

+To get an issue assigned to yourself, tag the maker of the issue using '#<id>' and right 'I would like to work on the issue.'.
+Wait for the reply of the person.
+Once the person assigns you the issue, you can work on it.

+While conversating with anyone, keep in mind the community norms.

 ## Contributors